opticfluorine/sovereign/docs/manual/creators/scripting/callbacks/index.md

 |`__OnEntityUnloaded_Function` |Name of the function to use as the EntityUnloaded callback.   |
 |`__OnEntityRemoved_Script`    |Name of the script that contains the EntityRemoved callback.  |
 |`__OnEntityRemoved_Function`  |Name of the function to use at the EntityRemoved callback.

+The EntityUnloaded and EntityLoaded callbacks can also be re-triggered for a loaded entity by an admin using the `/reloadentity` and `/reloadtemplate` commands without a full unload/load cycle.